Accessibility statement

 Assessment and marking practices

 The University of York has well-developed processes for ensuring that assessment activities and criteria are in line with national expectations and published sector reference points.
-The processes for programme approval ensure that Programme Learning Outcomes are aligned with the relevant FHEQ qualification descriptors and that programme design is informed by the relevant Subject Benchmark Statement and any requirements of Professional, Statutory or Regulatory Bodies.
-The University mandates that new programmes are evaluated by an external assessor.
+Our programme approval processes (including those for partner’s provision the University validates) ensure that Programme Learning Outcomes are aligned with the Sector Recognised Standards for qualification descriptors, and programme design is informed by the relevant QAA Subject Benchmark Statement and Professional, Statutory or Regulatory Bodies.
+All new programme proposals are evaluated by an external assessor.

-The principles for standards and marking are articulated in the University Guide to Assessment, Standards Marking and Feedback (the “GTA”).
-Departments are responsible for the development of assessment and marking criteria that adhere to these principles.
-Devolution to subject areas ensures that assessment criteria and marking practices are informed by external reference points and reflect discipline-specific expectations.
-The GTA provides advice on the suitability of different marking procedures for different assessment types (based on risk); within this framework subject areas are responsible for developing and monitoring local policies on marking and moderation.
+University Assessment Policies and Procedures articulate the principles and policies for assessment, standards, marking and feedback.
+Schools/departments and validated partners are responsible for the development of assessment and marking criteria that adhere to these principles.
+Devolution to subject areas ensures that choice of assessment formats, assessment criteria and marking practices are informed by external reference points and reflect discipline-specific expectations.

 Academic governance

-Responsibility for the assurance of standards of taught provision resides with a Senate Committee; University Teaching Committee (UTC) which is chaired by the Pro-Vice-Chancellor for Teaching, Learning and Students and includes Student Representatives.
+Responsibility for the assurance of standards of taught provision resides with a Senate Committee; University Teaching Committee (UTC) which is chaired by the Pro Vice-Chancellor for Teaching, Learning and Students and includes Student Representatives.
 The Standing Committee on Assessment (SCA), a sub-committee of UTC, is responsible for the monitoring and review of policies and procedures relating to assessments, marking, feedback and progression, and for the approval of External Examiners.
-An External Examiner summary report, which identifies University-wide issues and common themes arising from External Examiners’ annual reports, is considered by SCA and UTC; this ensures robust oversight (and follow-up) of institution-wide and substantive issues relating to assessment, marking and standards.
+An External Examiner summary report, which identifies University-wide issues and common themes arising from External Examiners’ annual reports, is considered by SCA and UTC; this ensures robust oversight of institution-wide and substantive issues relating to assessment, marking and standards.
+The Institutional External Examiner also provides a high-level overview, including review of this statement, to inform UTC.

 Classification algorithms